An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Finite-time evolution of RDM

-In this section, based on the above obtained formal solution to the environmental-branch evolution [Eq.(\ref{Phi(t)-exp})], with the help of the ETH ansatz, we discuss some properties of the evolution of RDM within a finite time period.
+In this section, based on the above obtained formal solution to the environmental-branch evolution [Eq.(\ref{Phi(t)-exp})], a formal expression is derived for the evolution of the RDM within a finite time period.